KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 ```

 However, this still requires an already initialised struct after the `..`.
+It also isn't valid if the struct has private fields.

 To work around these shortcomings, users can create constructor functions or more elaborate builders.
-The problem with a constructor is that you need one for each combination of fields a caller can supply.
+The problem with a constructor is that you either need one for each combination of fields a caller can supply
+or expect callers to override values after initialisation, which is inefficient.
 Builders enable more advanced initialisation, but need additional boilerplate.

 # Detailed design